davesweb/laravel-translatable/readme.md

 $englishTranslation = $page->translation();
 ```

-To get the translation of a translated attribute in the current locale the app is in you can call `translate('attribute')`.
+To get the value of a translated attribute in the current locale the app is in you can call `translate('attribute')`.

 ```php
 <?php